The Archives Unleashed Cloud is an open-source cloud-based analysis tool that helps researchers and scholars conduct web archive analysis.

 The Archives Unleashed Cloud is designed to provide a web-based user interface to help users access and analyze their web archive collections.
 This cloud-based option uses the WASAPI Data Transfer API, which means that individuals already set up with an Archive-It account will be able to ingest and explore WARC files.
 In the future, we are exploring interoperability with other web archiving platforms.

 With the Cloud you can:

 - Download collection derivatives: network files, domain lists, and full text (all and by domain); and

 - Visualize your collections with an in-browser network diagram to see major nodes and connections within the collection.

-This guide will walk through how to set up an AUK account and sync your Archive-It collections, and the types of analysis outputs you can curate.
+This guide will walk through how to set up a Cloud account and sync your Archive-It collections, and the types of analysis outputs you can curate.

 Begin at https://cloud.archivesunleashed.org.

-You will not need to sign up for an AUK account.
-Instead, AUK will use either a Twitter or GitHub account to authenticate your login.
-For those who have multiple Twitter or GitHub accounts, feel free to use whichever suits your research purposes best.
-AUK only uses these accounts to authenticate who you are, we do not have any additional access to your Twitter or GitHub account!
+You will not need to sign up for a Cloud account.
+Instead, the Cloud will use either a Twitter or GitHub account to authenticate your login.
+The Cloud only uses these accounts to authenticate who you are, we do not have any additional access to your Twitter or GitHub account!

 The following two screenshots show you how to log in.
 Click on the logo of the service you want to use to authenticate (the bird for Twitter or the Octocat for GitHub).
 After you authenticate, you should be brought to the main page.